 Commit to Your Garden

-You will need to commit to spending time in your garden.
+This tip goes hand in hand with starting small.
+A garden is a commitment and you will need to commit to spending time in your garden.
 The best practice is to plan on doing one garden task every day.

 Don’t Be Afraid of Failure

 If you have a total flop on your tomatoes this year, talk to other gardeners, read books, or listen to podcasts to learn what to try differently next year.
+Some years crops may fail due to uncontrollable events such as a hot, dry spring, or a cool, damp summer.

 Everyone suffers a gardening loss, but don’t let it stop you from learning and pressing on.
 In 2021 I had issues with early blight of my potatoes (as you can see my disappointment in the photo above).